A Shift On Women’s Surgical Ward

 The Night Shift

 My job, apply pressure (try not to get stitched to mental boy in the process) fingers scarily close to needle, thick black silk, no plastic surgeon, no operating theatre.
-Finally, the doc finished, another ‘Glasgow kiss’ done.
+Finally, the doc finished, another ‘Glasgow smile’ done.

 Continue reading “The Night Shift”

+Chapter 12.
 Womens Theatre

 We take modern surgery for granted.
-Anaesthetists safely render us unconscious, surgeons make deft incisions, cauterise, snip, scrape, biopsy, repair then we wake without remembering a thing.
+Anaesthetists render us unconscious, surgeons make deft incisions, cauterise, snip, scrape, biopsy, repair.
+We wake without remembering a thing.
 A miracle of modern medicine.

-Not a miracle of course but the result of many highly qualified individuals coming together, an array of pharmaceuticals, specialized equipment and instruments
+Not a miracle of course but the result of many highly qualified individuals coming together, an array of pharmaceuticals, specialized equipment and instruments.

-I often work in an operating theatre prepping women for surgery, minor, major or life-saving specific to their female sex.
+I often work in a women’s operating theatre prepping them for surgery, minor, major, life-saving, specific to the female sex.

-In this theatre, babies are born by caesarean, haemorrhaging is stopped, prolapsing organs replaced, cancers removed, contraceptive devices placed, pregnancies ended, tiny fragments of tissue gently removed after miscarriage
+In this theatre, babies are born by caesarean, haemorrhaging is stopped, prolapsing organs replaced, cancers removed, contraceptive devices placed, pregnancies ended, tiny fragments of tissue gently removed after miscarriage.

-We see women across the spectrum
+We see women across the spectrum.

 Elderly, Girls with mature bodies, Indigenous, Neurodivergent, (aspergers, autism, dyspraxia) Disabled physically or intellectually, With mental illness, With history of sexual abuse and resulting PTSD, With gender dysphoria, Refugees, Non – English Speaking.